Arsene94/dacarsfe/docs/coupons-api.md

 }
 ```

-If the code is invalid or expired the response is `{ "valid": false }` with HTTP 200.
+If the code is invalid, expired, or outside the configured booking window the response is `{ "valid": false }` with HTTP 200.
+Omitting `start_date`/`end_date` for coupons that enforce a validity window will also yield `{ "valid": false }`.

 ---